ericjorgensen/ericjorgensen/README.md

 - Engage actively and continuously with the team, be it on Slack, in GitHub, or team meetings on video.

 - ## Your job as a manager

-Your job as an engineer is pretty straightforward but challenging (and hopefully incredibly rewarding):
+- Partner with Product to own your team's roadmap and success, using whatever process or structure works best for the team
 - Communicate risks and concerns proactively, ideally having thought about potentially solutions and a preferred path forward
-- Support your teammates in their career journey with mentorship, pairing, code review, etc.
+- Support your team in their career growth, giving them positive and constructive feedback to help them achieve their goals and do their best work for GitHub
-- Engage actively and continuously with the team, be it on Slack, in GitHub, or team meetings on video.
+- Partner with me and other managers to drive initiatives across the team

 ### My expectations for you